hamzehkhazaei/EECS6446_project/tutorials/01-requirements.md

 from the bottom of the window select connect button<br />
 (if asked enter the pass phrase for private key and press enter)<br />

-We also recommend the installation of the following extensions (From the right panel select Extensions):
+We also recommend the installation of the following extensions (From the right panel, select Extensions):

 - `Python` by `Microsoft`
 - `Jupyter` by `Microsoft`